canonical/k8s-snap/docs/src/snap/howto/ceph.md

 kubectl apply -f csi-config-map.yaml
 ```

-Next, here is a quote from the [block-devices-and-kubernetes] page.

-> Recent versions of ceph-csi also require an additional ConfigMap object to define Key Management Service (KMS) provider details.
-If KMS isn’t set up, put an empty configuration in a csi-kms-config-map.yaml file or refer to examples at https://github.com/ceph/ceph-csi/tree/master/examples/kms:
+Recent versions of ceph-csi also require an additional ConfigMap object to define Key Management Service (KMS) provider details.
+KMS is not set up as part of this tutorial, hence put an empty configuration in csi-kms-config-map.yaml.

 ```
 cat <<EOF > csi-kms-config-map.yaml
 ---